wwang2/CoarseGrainingVAE/README.md

 This is a repo accompanying our ICML 2022 paper "Generative Coarse-graining of Molecualr Conformations" ([arxiv link](https://arxiv.org/abs/2201.12176)).
 We propose a geometric generative model for backmmaping fine-grained coordinates from coarse-grained coordinates.
 Highlights:
-* Our model works for arbitrary coarse-graining mapping protocols
+* :heavy_check_mark: Our model works for arbitrary coarse-graining mapping protocols
-* Our model can backmap from very representations
+* :heavy_check_mark: Our model can backmap from very representations
-* Our model incoporates necessary geometric constraints
+* :heavy_check_mark: Our model incoporates necessary geometric constraints
-* Our model is generative
+* :heavy_check_mark: Our model is generative

-* ### Install packages
+### Install packages

 I highly recommend creating a dedicated conda environment via:
 ```